Roemheld syndrome: Mechanical

 Mechanically induced Roemheld syndrome is characterized by pressure in the epigastric and left hypochondriac region.
-Often the pressure is in the fundus of the stomach, esophagus or distention of the bowel.
+Often the pressure is in the fundus of the stomach, the esophagus or distention of the bowel.
 It is believed this leads to elevation of the diaphragm, and secondary displacement of the heart.
-This reduces the heart's ability to fill and increases the contractility of the heart to maintain homeostasis.
+This reduces the ability of the heart to fill and increases the contractility of the heart to maintain homeostasis.

 Neurological

 The cranium dysfunction mechanical changes in the gut can compress the vagus nerve at any number of locations along the vagus, slowing the heart.
 As the heart slows, autonomic reflexes are triggered to increase blood pressure and heart rate.

 This is complemented by gastro-coronary reflexes whereby the coronary arteries constrict with "functional cardiovascular symptoms" similar to chest-pain on the left side and radiation to the left shoulder, dyspnea, sweating, up to angina pectoris-like attacks with extrasystoles, drop of blood pressure, and tachycardia (high heart rate) or sinus bradycardia (heart rate below 60 bpm).
 Typically, there are no changes/abnormalities related in the EKG detected.
-This can actually trigger a heart attack for persons with cardiac structural abnormalities i.e. coronary bridge, missing coronary, and atherosclerosis.
+This can actually trigger a heart attack in people with cardiac structural abnormalities i.e. coronary bridge, missing coronary, and atherosclerosis.

 If the heart rate drops too low for too long, catecholamines are released to counteract any lowering of blood pressure.
 Catecholamines bind to alpha receptors and beta receptors, decreasing vasodilation and increasing contractility of the heart.
-Sustaining this state causes heart fatigue which results in fatigue and chest pain.
+Sustaining this state causes heart fatigue which can lead to a decline in systolic and diastolic function, resulting in fatigue and chest pain.